whypam/Express-Static-Route-Starter/README.md

 - You should see `index.html`.
 - Look up your computer WiFi IP from network configuration.
 - On a smarthphone or another computer, browser to the WiFi IP with the port #, your `index.html ` should pop up.
+- Make sure other devices share the same WiFi.
+- If your computer is set up for a static IP, other devices should be able to brower your site from anywhere with Internet connection.

 - An [example of Express Static Route](https://github.com/whypam/Express-Static-Route-Example.git) from GitHub.